taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 5

 We see a view from above, of Asoka and Min sitting across from each other on the large tree trunk beneath Asoka's hammock.
-Asoka is wearing their head scarf and face veil, and their jacket is on but un-fastened up the front.
+Asoka is wearing their head scarf, but the face veil is pulled back, revealing their face so that they can eat.
+Asoka's jacket is on but un-fastened up the front.
 Between the two teens is a large, mouth-watering [dosirak](https://en.wikipedia.org/wiki/Dosirak) of leftovers from the Central Hearth, sitting on top of the [bojagi](en.wikipedia.org/wiki/Bojagi) that Min had used to bring it up to Asoka's bubble.
 Asoka eats ravenously as Min pours from a tall thermos of sweet juice made from [Ungurahua](https://youtu.be/baWFekERwsw) fruit into two wooden cups.
 Min puts down the thermos and watches Asoka eat with satisfaction.
 Iri peers curiously into the thermos.
 Min, looking a bit abashed, offers her cup to the mechapet.

-Min: **"Desculpa, eu não tinha certeza se você comer ou beber alguma coisa...você quer tentar?"**
+Min: **"Desculpa...você quer tentar?"**

-*translation: "Sorry, I wasn't sure if you eat or drink anything...wanna try?"*

-Iri: **"Certo!
-Eu não tenho que comer ou beber, mas é divertido!"**

-*translation: "Sure!
-I don't have to eat or drink, but it's fun!"*
+*translation: "Sorry...wanna try?"*

+Iri: **"Certo!"**

+*translation: "Sure!"*

 Iri carefully tips a small amount of liquid into its mouth.
 Its eyes light up -- Iri likes the juice a lot!
 Iri downs the rest of the glass.

-Iri: **"Wow!
-Muito delicioso!!"**
+Iri: **"Mmmmmm!!"**

-*translation: "Wow!
-So delicious!!"*

-Min: **"É suco de fruta, feito de [fruta patua](https://en.wikipedia.org/wiki/Oenocarpus_bataua)."**
+Min: **"É suco, feito com [fruta de patua](https://en.wikipedia.org/wiki/Oenocarpus_bataua)."**

-*translation: "It's fruit juice, made from [patua fruit](https://en.wikipedia.org/wiki/Oenocarpus_bataua)."*
+*translation: "It's juice, made with [patua fruit](https://en.wikipedia.org/wiki/Oenocarpus_bataua)."*

 Iri, looking like an adorable, cuttlefish version of Oliver Twist, endearingly holds out the wooden cup to Min.

-Iri: **"Por favor, posso ter mais alguns?"**
+Iri: **"Por favor, mais?"**

-*translation: "Please, may I have some more?"*
+*translation: "Please, more?"*

 Min can't help laughing at how cute Iri is, and pats Iri on the head.